Fatumayattani/business_forecasting_tool/README.md

 ## Contact

-For questions or issues, feel free to open an issue on the repository or contact us directly at [your-email@example.com].
+For questions or issues, feel free to open an issue on the repository

 ```